 - Special Admit K-12 students attending classes at the College must submit the appropriate College forms for approval by the Mt.
-San Antonio College Dean of Counseling or designee that verifies the following: - o The grade level of the student; - The student's academic progress to date; - Verifiable demonstration of the student's ability to benefit from advanced scholastic or vocational work; and - A statement indicating the exact college-level class(es) in which the student is requesting enrollment at Mt.
+San Antonio College Dean of Counseling or designee that verifies the following: - The grade level of the student; - The student's academic progress to date; - Verifiable demonstration of the student's ability to benefit from advanced scholastic or vocational work; and - A statement indicating the exact college-level class(es) in which the student is requesting enrollment at Mt.
 San Antonio College

-• Enrollment may occur during fall, spring, and summer terms only.
+Enrollment may occur during fall, spring, and summer terms only.

-- Special Admit Program students will be able to enroll in a maximum of 6 units per term.
-Students requesting more than 6 units will need special approval. - Full-time enrollment of K-12 grade level students who have not graduated or have not been released is not permitted without program special approval. - Students may not enroll in a college course to alleviate a high school deficiency unless approved by the local high school. - Special Admit registration dates will be assigned as referenced in AP 5055 Enrollment Priorities. - Special Admit students will be charged all applicable fees paid by regular and provisionally admitted students, except for enrollment, health, and student activities fees, as referenced in BP 5030 Fees. - Enrollment may be limited in a particular course for Special Admit and other minor students, including those from a particular high school, if enrollment exceeds the maximum allowable per State Education Code.
+- Special Admit Uncoordinated Dual Enrollment program students will be able to enroll in a maximum of 6 units per term.
+Students requesting more than 6 units will need special approval. - Full-time enrollment of K-12 grade level students who have not graduated or have not been released is not permitted without program special approval. - Students may not enroll in a college course to alleviate a high school deficiency unless approved by the local high school. - Special Admit Uncoordinated Dual Enrollment registration dates will be assigned as referenced in AP 5055 Enrollment Priorities. - Special Admit Uncoordinated Dual Enrollment students will be charged all applicable fees paid by regular and provisionally admitted students, except for enrollment, health, and student activities fees, as referenced in BP 5030 Fees. - Enrollment may be limited in a particular course for Special Admit Uncoordinated Dual Enrollment and other minor students, including those from a particular high school, if enrollment exceeds the maximum allowable per State Education Code.

-2. Noncredit and Adult Education Special Admission (Special Admit) Program
+2. Uncoordinated Noncredit and Adult Education Special Admission (Special Admit) Dual Enrollment Program

-A noncredit or K-12 Special Admit student is enrolled in and attending either a community college noncredit program or K-12 Adult School and pursuing a high school diploma or a California High School Equivalency Certificate and who intends to concurrently enroll in a Mt.
+A noncredit or K-12 Special Admit Dual Enrollment student is enrolled in and attending either a community college noncredit program or K-12 Adult School and pursuing a high school diploma or a California High School Equivalency Certificate and who intends to concurrently enroll in a Mt.
 SAC credit course.

-Noncredit or K-12 Adult School students wishing to enroll as a Special Admit student must be pursuing a high school diploma or California High School Equivalency Certificate.
+Noncredit or K-12 Adult School students wishing to enroll as an Special Admit Uncoordinated Dual Enrollment student must be pursuing a high school diploma or California High School Equivalency Certificate.